skranz/Empirical_IO_Course/README.md

 See [https://github.com/skranz/RTutor](https://github.com/skranz/RTutor) for more details about RTutor.

-To install all required R packages run the code in `install packages.r` in the folder R.
+To install all required R packages run the code in `install packages.r` in the `r`  folder.

 The folder `slides` contains some lecture slides.
 Often I do some live programming in the class.
 The code is either part of the RTutor problem sets (early slides) or in the folder `r` (later slides).
 Alternatively, I show details on the black board.
 So stand-alone the slides have only limited use.